Submarine rescue: History

 Other navies followed this example and developed their own portable rescue capabilities.
 The Royal Navy’s LR5 Submarine Rescue Vehicle uses a surface vessel of opportunity as the base of operations, and operates in conjunction with the Submarine Parachute Assistance Group and the Scorpio ROV.
 The SPAG team are set up to parachute into the water at the location of the incident along with air-dropped equipment pods containing rigid-hulled inflatable boats, life rafts, food, water and medical supplies to support survivors evacuating the sunken submarine.

 The LR5 and DSRV were due to be replaced the end of 2008.
 The USN developing the Submarine Rescue Diving Recompression System and the LR5 replaced by the similar NATO Submarine Rescue System, a joint project of Britain, France and Norway.
 These systems are similar in concept to the Royal Australian Navy's Australian Submarine Rescue Vehicle Remora, and carry out rescue operations in three phases: reconnaissance and possibly site preparation or delivery of emergency supplies by ROV, rescue by deep-submergence rescue vehicle, and crew decompression when needed after transfer under pressure to a surface decompression chamber.
 There is a trend towards larger capacity rescue vehicles, which will reduce the number of locking on operations and recoveries from the water necessary.

 After the Kursk submarine disaster of 2000, the International Submarine Escape and Rescue Liaison Office (ISMERLO) was formed in 2003 to help coordinate international submarine rescue operations.

-During the 2023 Titan incident, discussions surrounding the possible salvaging of the submersible were raised by maritime entities; Officials forwarded proposals for the transportation of the DSV Limiting Factor towards the last known location before diving down in search and discovery attempts, an approach that would have costed millions.
+During the 2023 Titan incident, discussions surrounding the possible salvaging of the submersible were raised by maritime entities; officials forwarded proposals for the transportation of the DSV Limiting Factor towards the last known location before diving down in search and discovery attempts, an approach that would have costed millions.
 Some however disputed the suggestion, since the time quantity for the Limiting Factor to arrive, transportation logistics of the submersible to the location along with the length to rescue as well as recover Titan led some to doubt its overall feasibility.
-Others recommended the consideration of the remaining oxygen on board Titan.
+Others recommended the consideration of the remaining oxygen on board the Titan.
+Despite the efforts to locate and rescue the Titan, it was later discovered to have imploded, killing all five occupants.